BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

 * Finish, obvs.
 * Go through BL's Boss Drop Improved Quantities in case I missed anything
-  * Doublecheck Swagman?
-BL uses a different pool than CDH.
-I bet one or the other isn't actually correct.  (though BL may have linked the two)
 * Go through the drop pool lists main hotfix area to look for Better Loot compat concerns.
-* Also figure out Shadow-TP's drops, though that'll happen as I go through CV...

 Things to think about: